Key Takeaways

 Earthenware

-Although not generally considered a durable material, earthenware can be highly decorative.
+Although not generally considered a durable dinnerware material, earthenware can be highly decorative.
 It’s frequently used by hobbyist potters for items like planters and mugs.
-It’s not widely recommended for daily-use dishes, but an earthenware item can liven up a table presentation or create a conversation piece.
+It’s not widely recommended for daily-use dishes, but this type of dinnerware can liven up a table presentation or create a conversation piece.

 Benefits